jaroot32/jonathanRootPortfolio/_posts/project/2016-01-21-WordPressBootstrap.markdown

 ###Responsive - breaks down for major tablets & phones

-###WordPress CMS - Site uses WordPress CMS as a backend and can't be updated by site admins.
+###WordPress CMS - Site uses WordPress CMS as a backend and can be updated by site admins.

 ###Bootstrap 3